verhas/javageci/DOCUGEN.md

 have hyperlinks and references to the text, but many times it is better to repeat the text.
-In this case one part of the document can play the role of the snippet and the other parts may be the segments where the sippet willm be copied.
+In this case one part of the document can play the role of the snippet and the other parts may be the segments where the snippet will be copied.
 This approach needs a lot of discipline no to mix up the original snippet text and the copies.
 Many times it is better to store these snippets in one or many snippet files, which is not part of the documentation and the documentation files all contain copies.